Oonej/ChaosHelper/README.md

 ## Change Notes:
 ```
-V2.2.6 # NEW
+V2.2.6 (NEW)
-Added new "StaticText" .layout/.txt field entry type for labels
+Added support for "StaticText" .layout/.txt field type for custom labels.
 V2.2.5
 Added new chat command /ch settab # to auto switch to a tab via command.
 V2.2.4